Join us on Monday, January 20, 2025 to celebrate “Mission Possible: Protecting Freedo… Read More

-Join us for an exciting journey into the prophetic book of Daniel.
-Did he speak… Read More
+Join us for an exciting journey into the prophetic book of Isaiah.
+Learn and un… Read More

 The Adult Ministries group at Mason Memorial Community Church is a spiritual group who’s goal is to help others grow to a mature faith in God while providing comradery and fellowship with the congregation.
 To be a focus point in our community, we select projects which will help the needs of others.